 Results and Feedback

-Your final results will be released on the advertised date and you will be notified via FAAA Learn.
+Your results will be released on the advertised date.
 You are still required to sit the examination regardless of the result of your assignment.
 A 'passed' assessment can be carried forward as per our Carry Forward Policy.

 Assignment Feedback